Running Season Has Arrived!

 Borrowing a bit of wisdom from the world of yoga, we recommend practicing your tree pose to strengthen the many muscles in your feet.
 Tree pose involves balancing on one foot with your other foot pressed into your calf or thigh.
 Eventually, you can advance to closing your eyes, or, for a serious challenge, you can try standing on a mini trampoline or something less stable.
 According to yogi philosophy, tree pose can help you feel grounded and strong, in addition to strengthening your feet and ankles; it’s a win-win!

-Negative Calf Raises
+Exercise #4: Negative Calf Raises

 The calf raises can be done simply by standing on a step in your stairway, pushing up into a calf raise (with both feet), raising one foot off the step and lowering the other foot below the step to put a deep stretch into the calf.
-The whole exercise strengthens the lower legs, but the stretch helps to prevent Achilles tendinitis.
+The whole exercise strengthens the lower legs, but the stretch helps to prevent Achilles Tendonitis.

 Book an appointment